-- Community Investments Stream as outlined in these guidelines - Infrastructure Projects Stream.
+- Community Investments stream as outlined in these guidelines - Infrastructure Projects stream.

-Information about the Infrastructure Projects Stream is available on business.gov.au.
+Information about the Infrastructure Projects stream is available on business.gov.au.

-We will publish the opening and closing dates and any other relevant information on business.gov.au and GrantConnect for each grant opportunity separately.
+We will publish the opening and closing dates and any other relevant information on business.gov.au and GrantConnect.